-The park is composed of two distinct desert ecosystems, the Colorado and the Mojave, making it one of the most extraordinary destinations on earth.
+The park is composed of two distinct desert ecosystems, Colorado and the Mojave, making it one of the most extraordinary destinations on earth.

 While the popularity of national parks has boomed over the recent years, Joshua Tree, though massively popular, still feels like an untouched getaway.

-For starters, Joshua Tree’s natural beauty is pure eye-candy.
+For starters, Joshua Tree’s natural beauty is pure eye candy.
 Hiking trails that wind through stunning desert oases, campgrounds situated along craggy rocks, and a fascinating variety of animals and plants call this desert their home.

-Joshua Tree is also an International Dark Sky Park, which means it possesses an exceptional quality of starry nights and nocturnal environment.
+Joshua Tree is also an International Dark Sky Park, which means it possesses an exceptional quality of starry nights and a nocturnal environment.